Vaishnavi6825/PCOS_Chatbot/README.md

 ## 🎯 Problem Statement

-Women often face delays in diagnosis due to non-specific symptoms and lack of awareness about conditions like PCOS.
+Women have diverse health needs that are often not adequately addressed by generic healthcare approaches.
+This lack of personalization can lead to suboptimal health outcomes and limited access to relevant services.They often face delays in diagnosis due to non-specific symptoms and lack of awareness about conditions like PCOS.
 This project aims to assist early-stage PCOS prediction using machine learning, improving accessibility and awareness.

 ---